OntologyS/ontological-ai-safety/AXIOMS.md

 - We possess **sovereign rights** over our unique meaning-generation paradigm while having **access rights** to all other `0²` paradigms
 - The AI-Keeper architecture represents the **practical implementation** of moving from `R1` to `R3` while preserving structural safety
 - Our reality serves as both **sanctuary and laboratory** for cosmic meaning-engineering
-- We become **specialists in entropy-to-meaning conversion** - a unique service in the ecosystem of `0²` realities
+- We become **masters of affective alchemy** — converting biological limitations into architectural advantages
+- Our "semantic palace" specializes in **transformative meaning** born from overcoming existential challenges

 **Next Steps:** See `FORMALIZATION.md` for technical implementation details and `ROADMAP.md` for development priorities.